Make Ahead and Freeze Turkey Meatballs - Gluten-free, Dairy-free, Egg-free, Nut-free, Kid-approved

 More Meatballs, Please!

 My boys are growing and hungry!
-Seriously, I used to be able to give them 4 meatballs each with dinner and they would be full, but now at 10 and 12, it definitely takes several more than that.
+Seriously, I used to be able to give them four meatballs each with dinner, and they would be full, but now, at 10 and 12, it definitely takes several more than that.

-So I started making bigger batches of meatballs.
-At first, I doubled it, but then I figured, why not triple it to be sure that I have some on hand in the freezer too.
+So, I started making bigger batches of meatballs.
+At first, I doubled the batch, but then I figured, why not triple it to be sure that I have some on hand in the freezer, too?
 To mix it up, I sometimes make these turkey meatballs with grass-fed beef or ground chicken instead.

 Turkey Meatballs

 These turkey meatballs are so delicious, even your Swedish meatball fans will love them.
-They are made in a similar way to the Swedish ones I make–with sauteed onion and fresh herbs, but instead of making them on the stovetop, they are baked in the oven.
+They are made similarly to the Swedish ones I make–with sauteed onion and fresh herbs, but instead of making them on the stovetop, they are baked in the oven.
 So.
 Much.
 Easier.
 Don’t get me wrong, there is nothing like a classic Swedish meatball sauteed on the stovetop.
 That’s what I make at Christmas and for special occasions–these are more every day.

 Pasta Night Simplified

-We often have pasta on Thursday nights (see my meal planning method), so having these turkey meatballs on hand in the freezer makes pasta night a breeze.
-Just add some of your favorite pasta sauce, we love Rao’s, and you are good!
+We often have pasta on Thursday nights (see my meal planning method), so having these turkey meatballs in the freezer makes pasta night a breeze.
+Add some of your favorite pasta sauce, we love Rao’s, and you are good!
 I also love to serve a simple side salad with most meals, which, if I’m in a hurry, can be as simple as a bowl of baby arugula!

 The Perfect Lunch Addition

 That same dinner also makes a great school lunch.
-Simply cook pasta in the morning (or heat leftovers!), add sauce, and the heated meatballs.
+Cook pasta in the morning (or heat leftovers!), add sauce, and the heated meatballs.
 Place into a thermos that has been preheated with hot water.
 You could also serve the meatballs cold in a bento-box style lunch.

 Or, make it a “mom’s lunch,” by topping a salad with heated meatballs for a little extra protein (pictured below).